 Depending on where your business and customers are located, you might need to add sales tax.
 Not sure which tax settings to use?
 Your best bet is to consult with an accountant familiar with taxes in your area.

 11. Make it easy for shoppers to contact you

-12. Install only essential apps
+12. Install only the essential apps

-Though there are tons of apps in the Shopify App Store, not all of them are essential for a brand new store.
+Though there are tons of apps in the Shopify App Store, not all of them are essential for a brand new business.
 In fact, some won’t make sense for your online store at all.